-Grading plans were submitted by the consultant for review by Saugeen Valley Conservation Authority and the Manager of Public Works.
-There were not concerns.
+Grading plans were submitted by the consultant for review by Saugeen Valley Conservation Authority, as the lands fall within the regulated and flood fringe areas.

 Public, Agency and Municipal Comments

 The statutory public meeting occurred on August 15th, 2023.
 The public notice, as well as the presentation materials, and the recorded meeting are all available for viewing on the Municipal website.
 No comments from the public were received for the subject applications prior to the public meeting.